scorelab/drola/README.md

 ﻿# Drola
 A Drone Monitoring System using LORA

-We are introducing a seperate hardware unit for drones which can easily mount on any kind of non-commercial drone.
+We are introducing a separate hardware unit for drones which can easily mount on any kind of non-commercial drone.
 DroLa End node consists of a GPS module, microcontroller, LoRa module and a seperate battery.

 ### Setting up Drola End Node
 Setup the units according to the schematics given in the `LoRa_End_Node`.
 The End node microcontroller should contain the given firmware.
 The communication channel and addresses of Lora modules should be according to the given firmware.